-With this small device mounted between your motor encoder's PC board and it's mating cable, you can verify or adjust the output duty cycle for proper operation.
+With this small device temporarily mounted between your motor encoder's PC board and its mating cable, you can adjust the output duty cycle for proper operation.
 It measures the duty-cycle in real time and changes colored LEDs to indicate how to adjust the encoder (details below).>For 8", 10", and 12" LX200 "Classic" telescopes.

 Colored LEDs easily show which direction (CW or CCW) to adjust potentiometers on encoder board.
 Indicates "green" when outputs are at desired duty cycle (45-55%).

 Takes only minutes to install, calibrate, and de-install.
 No special instruments required.

 Works on both our new encoder board, and the original Meade RA and DEC boards